-Category Number Brief description of the cases Threats against the lives and physical safety of journalists This category may include: references to killing journalists, journalists' friends, family, or sources. references to making physical harm against journalists, journalists' friends, family, or sources.
-These threats may be: made directly or via third parties. conveyed via electronic or face-to-face communications. may be implicit as well as explicit.
-11 cases The attempted arson attack on Alban Selimi's garage/house.
-The T7 crew were chased by armed individuals brandishing firearms in Leposavic, demanding that both journalist Unitet Berisha and camera operator Përparim Gashi stop their vehicle.
-The KIKS team faced threats on two occasions in 2023.
-Journalist Herolind Ademi received multiple threatening messages on Facebook from the same individual related to an investigation he was conducting.
-Ardiana Thaci Mehmeti and Erjona Gjikolli were threatened by another person, including threats directed at them and their families.
-Nacionale's Burim Pacolli received persistent threats on his Instagram profile, with someone publicly posting threatening messages and requesting his home address, tagging him in public stories.
-Journalists Fatos Hetemi and Irfan Maliqi from local media outlet Plus TV were threatened with death due to an article about two mosques in the Vitina municipality.
-On April 27, 2023, Edmonda Avdija, a journalist at Syri Television in Gjakovë, reported receiving threats from an individual identified as B.A. while in Meje.
-On June 2, 2023, the RTV 21 team, including journalist Venhar Isufi and camera operator Olti Pacolli, was followed and threatened by masked individuals in Leposaviq.
-They were obstructed while trying to film negotiations between the former mayor Zoran Todiq and KFOR officials.
-On July 29, 2023, Alberta Hashani, a journalist, and Dituron Aliu, a camera operator Or "Betimi për Drejtësi," received death threats while working on an investigation set to be published in September.
-They were threatened by a salesman of illegal goods, who sent a message to Aliu implying he "owed him some blood".
-On October 20, 2023, journalist Fatlum Berisha reported receiving death threats on TikTok, including a comment that stated, "I should have given you 31 bullets."
+Threats against the lives and physical safety of journalists

+This category may include:

+- references to killing journalists, journalists' friends, family, or sources. - references to making physical harm against journalists, journalists' friends, family, or sources.

+These threats may be:

+- made directly or via third parties.

+- conveyed via electronic or face-to-face communications.

+- may be implicit as well as explicit.

+- 11 cases The attempted arson attack on Alban Selimi's garage/house. - The T7 crew were chased by armed individuals brandishing firearms in Leposavic, demanding that both journalist Unitet Berisha and camera operator Përparim Gashi stop their vehicle. - The KIKS team faced threats on two occasions in 2023.
+Journalist Herolind Ademi received multiple threatening messages on Facebook from the same individual related to an investigation he was conducting. - Ardiana Thaci Mehmeti and Erjona Gjikolli were threatened by another person, including threats directed at them and their families. - Nacionale's Burim Pacolli received persistent threats on his Instagram profile, with someone publicly posting threatening messages and requesting his home address, tagging him in public stories. - Journalists Fatos Hetemi and Irfan Maligi from local media outlet Plus TV were threatened with death due to an article about two mosques in the Vitina municipality. - On April 27, 2023, Edmonda Avdija, a journalist at Syri Television in Gjakovë, reported receiving threats from an individual identified as B.A. while in Meje. - On June 2, 2023, the RTV 21 team, including journalist Venhar Isufi and camera operator Olti Pacolli, was followed and threatened by masked individuals in Leposaviq.
+They were obstructed while trying to film negotiations between the former mayor Zoran Todiq and KFOR officials. - On July 29, 2023, Alberta Hashani, a journalist, and Dituron Aliu, a camera operator for "Betimi për Drejtësi," received death threats while working on an investigation set to be published in September.
+They were threatened by a salesman of illegal goods, who sent a message to Aliu implying he "owed him some blood". - On October 20, 2023, journalist Agim Ademi received a threat from an individual identified as S.B. during a public nursery inauguration in Godanc, Shtime.
+S.B. warned him against writing about the mayor or local officials. - On December 14, 2023, journalist Fatlum Berisha reported receiving death threats on TikTok, including a comment that stated, "I should have given you 31 bullets."